jdeurt/peter-piper/readme.md

 ##### `concat<T>(...iterable: Iterable<T>)`

-Creates an iterable by concatenates an arbitrary amount of iterables to some base iterable.
+Creates an iterable by concatenating an arbitrary amount of iterables to some base iterable.

 ##### `every<T>(predicate: (value: T, index: number) => boolean)`